PaulGoes/DK-CrazyBarrels-Edition/Readme.md

 YouTube video: https://www.youtube.com/watch?v=9VUs9IkR-v0.

+There are two ways to play this rom-hack:

+- Play in an emulator that supports the rom-hack.
+Currently Homebrew Mame (HBMame) and Libretro FB Neo (lr-fbneo) support the game.
+Use the dkcbarrel.zip and place it in the appropriate rom location.
+On RetroPie you must use the lr-fbneo emulator to play the rom-hack.
+You might have to update Retropie lr-fbneo from source to get the most recent version of the emulator.

-You can play this game in Mame by replacing the original dkong.zip by this Crazy Barrels version of the zip.
+- On most other emulators (e.g. WolfMame) you can play this game by replacing the original dkong.zip by this Crazy Barrels version of the dkong.zip.
+You have to start the emulator without checksum checking (in WolfMame by starting it from the command line and specifying the romname).